 Students are introduced to the theories and techniques of video editing.
 Working in the Toronto Film School’s computer lab, they learn to use editing software as a valuable tool in creating their own performance demo reel.

-Acting started in live theatre, in front of an audience, telling a story from beginning to end.
-As actors it is of utmost importance to understand the nature and arc of how this event is put together from the preparation of a rehearsal script to text and character analysis to staging rehearsals and eventually to run-throughs of scenes, acts and eventually the whole play.
-Students will prepare, rehearse and perform a full length ensemble play directed by a professional stage director culminating in three presentations in a Toronto theatre.
+Acting started with live performances, in front of an audience, telling a story from beginning to end.
+This has evolved as companies of actors have mounted shows in various traditional and non-traditional theatrical spaces, and more recently through virtual streaming sites.
+Platform aside, as actors it is of the utmost importance to understand the nature and arc of how this event is put together from the preparation of a rehearsal script to text and character analysis to staging rehearsals and eventually to run throughs of scenes, acts and eventually the whole play.
+In this course students will prepare, create, rehearse and perform a full-length ensemble performance culminating in three presentations in front of a live audience.

 Prerequisites: Acting 4, Movement 4, and Voiceover